Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Application Phase: Reliably Replaying Operation Flows:

-- When the Agent retrieves a matching workflow from the Knowledge Base, it will execute the recorded steps in order.
+- When the agent retrieves a matching workflow from the knowledge base, it will execute the recorded steps in order.

 - Since modern web pages are dynamically loaded, directly executing clicks and inputs consecutively is likely to fail.
 Therefore, before executing each operation, you must wait for the target element to appear on the page and become interactive.

-- Playwright’s
+- You can use Playwright’s

 locator.wait_for()